-- Ÿ we may not be able to compete successfully in the highly competitive specialty retail industry, - $\ddot{\mathrm{Y}}$ we may not successfully gauge fashion trends and changing consumer preferences, - Ý our revenues may decline due to a reduction in consumer spending on apparel and accessories, - Ÿ the loss of key personnel could adversely impact our business, and - Ÿ we may not successfully implement our plans to expand our store base, broaden our product offerings and expand our sales channels.
+- $\ddot{ m Y}$ we may not be able to compete successfully in the highly competitive specialty retail industry, - Ÿ we may not successfully gauge fashion trends and changing consumer preferences, - Y a decline in consumer spending on apparel and accessories could hurt our results of operations, - Ÿ the loss of key personnel could adversely impact our business, and - Y we may not successfully implement our plans to expand our store base, broaden our product offerings and expand our sales channels.

-For a discussion of the significant risks associated with our business, our industry and investing in our common stock, you should read the section entitled "Risk Factors" beginning on page 9 of this prospectus.
+For a discussion of the significant risks associated with our business, our industry and investing in our common stock, you should read the section entitled "Risk Factors" beginning on page 10 of this prospectus.